fabulous-dev/Fabulous/ROADMAP.md

   * Consider memoize function closure creation
   * Consider moving 'view' and 'model' computations off the UI thread

-* Make some small F# langauge improvements to improve code:
+* Make some small F# language improvements to improve code:
   * Remove `yield` in more cases
   * Automatically save function values that do not capture any arguments
   * Allow a default unnamed argument for `children` so the argument name doesn't have to be given explicitly